 Take care of all paperwork in a timely manner.
 When you onboard with a property management company, they’ll send you a packet of paperwork to complete.
 This stuff is important!
 It’s how you receive your payments and important tax documents.

 Want to know more about dealing with property management?
-Check out our list of 5 questions you should ask a property management team!
+Check out our list of 5 questions you should ask a property management team and 5 Tips for Finding the Right Property Manager!